aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

   ]
 }
 ```

 Insert this data into your provisioned table by executing the following command in the root of your project directory.
 This command assumes you have a default region set in your profile or environment variables.

 `aws dynamodb batch-write-item --request-items file://users.json --region us-east-2 `

+In practice, this process will be automated through the invite and sign-up system.
+After a device owner claims a device,
+they can invite a person to join their home or application and choose the role at invitation.
+So, when a new user clicks
+on a link to sign-up their role information is supplied either through the URL or through an internal “invitation code
+to role mapping table”.
+Upon sign-up and confirmation, a new record is created in the table which has a mapping of user
+to device.

 ## Clean Up